jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.enclose(y, x)

-   Test whether the given pair of screen-relative character-cell coordinates are enclosed by the given window, returning ``True`` or ``False``.
+   Tests whether the given pair of screen-relative character-cell coordinates are enclosed by the given window, returning true or false.
 It is useful for determining what subset of the screen windows enclose the location of a mouse event.